This verse seems to be quoted almost as often as John 3:16:

 Those who are in Caesar’s image are Caesar’s subjects and obligated to pay Caesar’s tax those who are in God’s image are God’s subjects and are obligated to God.

-The government’s subjects are those entities created by government or holding office in government.
-It is by deceit, lack of disclosure, and our ignorance that most of as are under the impression that we are subjects of the government when in truth those elected form a government which is our creation and our (public) servants.
+The government’s subjects are those entities created by the government or holding office in government.
+It is by deceit, lack of disclosure, and our ignorance that most of us are under the impression that we are subjects of the government when in truth those elected form a government which is our creation and our (public) servants.

 Please read Deceived By Legal Jargon.